TezosTaqueria/taqueria/website/docs/plugins/plugin-flextesa.md

 Configuration is done in the project's Taqueria configuration file: `./.taq/config.json`.
 Here you can configure additonal named sandboxes and add them to environments

-### Adding a New Sandbox Configuration

-Sandbox configurations are JSON like objects stored as key/value (sandboxName/configuration) pairs in the `sandbox` property  of `config.json`
+Sandbox configurations are JSON like objects stored as key/value pairs in the `sandbox` property  of `config.json` In this example there is one sandbox configuration named `local`:

-You add additional sandbox configs by
 ```json
     sandbox: {
         local: {